 There are three seasons, warm season from February to May, rainy season from the end of June to October, and the ‘cool’ season which extends from November to January.
 From February to October the temperature averages 35°C but during the cool season it can reach as low as 10°C, so remember to bring layers.
 During the rainy season there is frequent unpredictable rain.

-Garbage is separated into ‘rubbish’ and ‘recycling’ at the volunteer house.
+Rubbish is separated into ‘general waste’ and ‘recycling’ both at the volunteer house and around the home.
 When the bins are full, the rubbish goes to allocated areas at Baan Dada.

 Is there a dress code?

 There is no enforced dress code.
 It is advised however to not wear anything too revealing or short, to fit in with the culture of Baan Dada.
 Comfortable, practical clothes are best.
 Bring some older clothes too, which you are happy to get dirt or paint on!

 Is there Internet access or cell phone service?

 Yes, there is phone service, and there are computers in the office with Internet access (wired and wifi), but volunteers have to share them with the staff and children.
 Sometimes the internet service is not that great, and there might be days with no service.
 Office work takes priority over personal internet use on Baan Dada computers.
 There is also good mobile phone service in the area – you can either use your existing cell phone number or you can buy a Thai SIM card in Bangkok, at 7/11s or at a mobile phone store in Thailand to pop into your own phone.
 (Currently only 1-2-Call has reception in the area).
 Data service for many smartphones also work here, but check your phone carrier for roaming and international charges.

 Is there a post office nearby?

 Yes, there is a post office in Sangkhlaburi.